jimmyfrasche/etlite/README.md

 The special form CREATE TABLE t (cols) FROM IMPORT imports data directly into t.

 IMPORT may be used in most subqueries (outside of triggers), which creates and fills temporary tables, executes the desugared SQLite then drops the tables.

+ASSERT ends the script if the scalar subquery returns anything other than 1 and prints message.
+If instead of a subquery an @ placeholder is given, it asserts the existence of that arg or env variable.

 Otherwise, all SQLite is valid except for
 - EXPLAIN/ANALYZE